Psychological treatments for erectile dysfunction

 The main organic causes of ED are: cardiovascular disease (blood pressure, cholesterol), diabetes, surgery to prostate (prostatectomy), loss of T (e.g. due to ADT androgen deprivation therapy in prostate Ca), drug & alcohol intoxication or side effects.

 We know that Viagra has a good success rate, but how well does ED respond to psychological therapies?
-Well, hypnotherapy has been found to be successful in 70% of cases of ED.
-A meta-analysis of 11 randomised controlled trails (RCTs) of 398 men found that group therapy improves ED compared to no-treatment, and combining Viagra with group treatment caused a significant improvement in ED compared to those who received Viagra alone.
+Hypnotherapy has been found to be successful in 70% of cases of ED, though the number of studies of hypnosis for ED is limited.
+However there is lots of research finding that reviews confirm that combining psychological interventions (such as group CBT) with Viagra (or other PDE5 inhibitors) often yields better results than medication alone.
 Psychological interventions also compared well to local injection and vacuum devices for ED.
 The success of group interventions echos evidence that group therapy and educational (information-sharing) interventions a sometimes more successful in ED than more traditional one-to-one psychological approaches, and this would be in line with other research on gender differences in preferences for therapy.
+In addition to psychological support, current guidelinesrecommend lifestyle changes and screening for underlying conditions like heart disease or diabetes, as ED can be an early indicator.

-This article was first published on the Male Psychology Network website in 2019
+This article was first published on the Male Psychology Network website in 2019, and updated in April 2026.

 Scroll down to join the discussion